hashicorp/terraform-provider-aws/website/docs/r/imagebuilder_lifecycle_policy.html.markdown

 The following arguments are optional:

 * `description` - (Optional) description for the lifecycle policy.
-* `tags` - (Optional) Key-value map of resource tags for the Image Builder Image.
+* `tags` - (Optional) Key-value map of resource tags for the Image Builder Lifecycle Policy .
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ### policy_details